Lisa A. Gorab is President and Managing Director of Wilentz, Goldman & Spitzer, P.A., leading all aspects of the firm’s

 Ms. Gorab was included in NJBIZ’s 2019 Best Fifty Women in Business, named to the inaugural ROI-NJ Influencers: Women in Business 2021 list, and named among NJBIZ’s 2021 Leaders in Law.
 She was selected for inclusion in the 2022 Best Lawyers in America list for Public Finance Law.
 In 2018, Ms. Gorab was named by The New Jersey Law Journal as one of the 2018 Top Women in the Law.
 She is among the 20 female attorneys named to the list “who have influenced the law and legal profession in exceptional ways.”
 In November 2017, Governor-elect Philip D. Murphy named her as member of his administration’s transition team, on the Law and Justice committee.
 In that capacity, Ms. Gorab advised Governor-elect Murphy regarding policies for promoting pay equality for women as the new administration was preparing to take office in 2018.
 Ms. Gorab resides in Westfield, NJ.

 Ms. Gorab has been a shareholder at the firm since 1997.
-Before joining Wilentz and while enrolled as a full-time law student, Ms. Gorab was assistant vice president of commercial lending at United Jersey Bank.
+Before joining Wilentz and while enrolled as a full-time law student, she served as assistant vice president of commercial lending at United Jersey Bank.
 In that capacity, she provided credit facilities to companies and individuals that ignited the spark of redevelopment and the sweeping resurgence of Hoboken and Jersey City in the late 1980s through the early 1990s.

 Ms. Gorab wrote Bankruptcy In Bridgeport: Could It Happen To You? and has lectured extensively in the area of public school facilities financing and the financing of renewable energy projects.